 This year’s topic is: “Practically Cooperative” and I will be co-speaking with Attorney Dave Karp.
 For more information and to register, visit the DCI web site.

 Mediation is not easy.
 Nothing about facing the end of marriage is.
 But mediation offers a sensible, affordable path to an energized reconciliation or a successful transition to a healthy co-parenting relationship in separation or divorce.

-If any attorney has need for a mediator in this field, please call me at (414) 732-3397 or send me an e-mail.
+If any attorney has need for a mediator in this field, please call me at (414) 732-3397 or contact me by using this form.
 I would be pleased to try to help you settle a case.
 Details about our firm’s mediation services can be found on our office web site.